0xJoeMartin/f5-waap/ati-lab/lab1.rst

  .. image:: ../_static/ati-iapp-create.png

- In the New Application Service window, complete the following fields:
+ In the New Application Service window, select the "f5.apg.analytics" template from the Template dropdown.

  .. note::
      Ensure that you select the "f5.apg.analytics" template that you installed in the previous step.
 This should be the first template listed.

+ Complete the following fields:

  * Enter a name in the Name field.
- * From the Template dropdown, select the "f5.apg.analytics" template.
  * In the JS Injection Configuration, paste the JS tag that you copied from the F5XC ATI dashboard.
  * In the Virtual Server Configuration, move the "Juice_Shop_VS" to the selected virtual servers but selecting it and clicking the "<<" button.